ecenter/ecenter/drupal/README.txt

 ------------------------------------------

-Developed and maintained by David Eads (davideads@gmail.com) for Fermi National Accelerator Laboratory and the US Department of Energy.
+Developed and maintained by David Eads (davideads@gmail.com) for Fermi National Accelerator Laboratory and the U.S. Department of Energy.

 This is the root directory of the custom Drupal modules, themes, and other supporting files (patches, makefile, other assets) for E-Center.